thor-harsh/Project--Hadoop-25/README.md

 <table>

 **In this project We will use Spark with Python to do an amazing stuff.
-We will use Spark SQL to find the top 10 most popular movie by only considering the number of times it occured as a criteria by grouping it and counting it**.<br></br>
+Here We use Spark SQL to find the top 10 most popular movie by only considering the number of times it occured as a criteria i.e by grouping it and counting it**.<br></br>

 **Before jumping to the code lets understand Spark first**...<br></br>